Walsh was the representative for Illinois’s 8th congressional district and was a Republican. He served from 2011 to 2012.

 - H.R.
 3594 (112th): Second Amendment Protection Act of 2011

 From Jan 2011 to Jan 2013, Walsh missed 51 of 1,606 roll call votes, which is 3.2%.
-This is worse than the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
 The chart below reports missed votes over time.